 The Cloudbook will be offered in either 11 or 14 inch sizes, with both screens getting both 768 × 1,366 pixel resolution (probably in basic and cheap TN technology), memory RAM 2GB, Wi-Fi connectivity with 802.11ac support (very impressive considering price), Bluetooth connectivity 4.0, connection USB One full size 2.0 connection USB One full size 3.0 connection HDMI And a SD card slot and battery that should provide between six and seven hours of work.

 The most significant surprise in Cloudbook for us, is what is under the hood - we expected to get here chip Bay Trail is one of the most basic and simple to offer, but Acer chose to include it on mobile chip Celeron N3050.
-This is indeed one of the Celeron chips based on a pair of cores that belong to the world of atomic processors (unlike other Celeron models based on Core chips), but it is a pair of current Airmont cores produced in the process 14 nm And operate at frequencies between 1.6GHz and 2.16GHz.
+This is one of the Celeron chips that are based on a pair of cores that belong to the atom processor world (unlike other Celeron models based on Core chips), but they are a pair of up-to-date 14-inch Airmont cores operating at frequencies between 1.6GHz and 2.16GHz.

 On paper, this is a better offer than quad-core Bay Trail chips, but a larger thermal envelope of 6 watts (compared with 4.5 watts on Bay Trail) should provide Performence General similar and perhaps even better apparent when in addition Core Graphically enhanced with 12 units makes the Celeron N3050 a more qualitative choice.
 Just do not expect to run Crisys on this thing.